MileHacker Logo

 Prevention is .

-Mosquito-borne illnesses like Dengue fever are present.
+Mosquito-diseases spread by vectors like Dengue fever are present.
 Use Insect repellent, dress in long sleeves and trousers, particularly at dawn and dusk.
 Consider a Mosquito net for open-air accommodations.

 Sunburn and sunstroke are concerns due to high UV.
 Use High-SPF, broad-spectrum sunscreen, a hat, and Sunglasses.
 Stay hydrated with plenty of water throughout the day.
-Traveler's diarrhea can occur; practice good food hygiene and consider filtered water.
+Traveler's diarrhea can occur; practice good food sanitation and consider filtered water.

 Water and Food Safety